khadar1020/NETFLIX/README.md

 ![Screenshot (889)](https://github.com/khadar1020/NETFLIX/assets/124120102/589739ca-e8e8-4412-85b8-c2bfe74f645d)

-we use theMoviedb API key to fetch the data
+we use theMoviedb API key to fetch the data and in the header.js folder you can see the { create you own key option } replace this with your API Key

 # Getting Started with Create React App